ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 * **Failed**: `PipelineRun` failed.
 Review the log file for the run to determine the cause.
 * **Queued**: `PipelineRun` is accepted for processing and runs when worker capacity is available.
 * **Waiting**: `PipelineRun` is waiting to be queued.
 * **Cancelled**: `PipelineRun` was cancelled by the system or by the user.
-The system cancels `PipelineRun` when the number of waiting runs exceeds the allowed limit.
+The system cancels a `PipelineRun` when the number of waiting runs exceeds the allowed limit.
 * **Error**: `PipelineRun` contains errors that prevented it from being applied on the cluster.
 For more information about the cause of the error, see the run details.

 For detailed information about a selected run, click any row in the table to view the `Task` definition and the steps in each `PipelineRun` definition.
 You can also view the status, logs, and details of each `Task` definition and step, and the overall status of the `PipelineRun` definition.